slaclab/pix2pgp/README.md

 ## Hot to add a new ASIC
 A complete How-To is included in the `README.md` file located under `firmware/vault`.

+## Hot to perform total throughput/bandwitdh data efficiency measurements
+A complete How-To is included in the `README.md` file located under `software/scripts/benchmarking`.

 ### Contact
 Christos Bakalis: cbakalis@slac.stanford.edu